 Directed by: Robert Zemeckis

-#18 on The Best Buddy Cop Moviessee more on Who Framed Roger Rabbit
+#24 on The Funniest '80s Moviessee more on Who Framed Roger Rabbit